Mtang000/100-Days-of-AI-Engineering./README.md

 *Day - Re-Act Agent.
 It just forces the model to pause and plan before it acts.
 Weak point :
 If the external tool returns an error message then it can get trapped in an infinite loop.

+*Day 72 - Memory Buffer.
+This buffer allows the model to hold long conversation, as the model has a limit on how much it can read text at once.
+Weak point :
+  It stores the old conversation into small vague summaries, therefore, it cant access old specifics of old chats.